How to Make the Perfect Cup of Coffee

 7. The Coffee Cup/Mug

-While I’ll use any coffee cup or mug in a pinch, I have a favorite.
-It’s a ceramic cobalt-blue wide-lipped 12-ounce WordPerfect-branded mug.
-This is one of my household treasures.
+While I’ll use any coffee cup or mug, I have a favorite.
+It’s a ceramic cobalt-blue 12-ounce WordPerfect-branded mug.

 8. Pre-Heat Your Coffee Mug

 Before you pour in coffee, pre-heat your coffee mug by pouring some boiling water into it.
-Then put the water back into the kettle.
+Empty back into the kettle.

 9. Cream and Sugar?

-Some people, like me, prefer cream (or half-and-half) and sugar in their coffee.
+Some people, like me, like cream (or half-and-half) and sugar in their coffee.
 Others like their coffee black, or with cream only, or with sweetener only.
 There are many sweeteners—honey, agave nectar, tubinado sugar, organic sugar, etc. Choose what you like, and enjoy.
+I have recently been impressed by Xylitol (just as sweet as sugar), Erythritol (60% as sweet as sugar), and Coconut Sugar (caramel taster, supposed to have a much lower glycemic index).
+On my Espresso I sprinkle unsweetened cocoa powder, ground cinnamon, ground cardamom, ground nutmeg, and some coconut sugar.

 10. More Information on Coffee Making